 When you file for Chapter 7 or Chapter 13 bankruptcy, one of the forms you must prepare is the creditor mailing list (sometimes called the creditor matrix or list of creditors).
 The creditor mailing list includes the names of your creditors and their mailing addresses.

-The bankruptcy court uses your creditor mailing list to provide all required notices to your creditors during your case.
-As a result, failing to file it properly can delay your case and cause problems with your discharge.
+The bankruptcy court uses the list to provide all required notices to your creditors during your case.
+Failing to file it correctly can cause problems with your discharge.
 Read on to learn more about the creditor mailing list, why it is important, and how to file it correctly.

 A bankruptcy case starts when you complete and file a packet of official bankruptcy forms.
 The primary form, called the petition, tells the court which chapter you intend to file and other identifying information, like your name and address.
 Details about your financial situation, including income, debts, creditors, and property, are listed in additional "schedules."

 For more information, see How to Fill Out Bankruptcy Forms.